Balasore district

-Balasore district, also known as Baleswar district, is an administrative district of Odisha state, in eastern India.
-Balasore is one of the coastal districts of Odisha and lies on the northernmost part of the state.
+Balasore district, officially Baleshwar district, is an administrative district of Odisha state, in eastern India.
+Baleswar is one of the coastal districts of Odisha and lies on the northernmost part of the state.
+The district headquarters is Balasore.

+On 12 June 2026, the Government of Odisha officially approved the name change from Balasore to Baleswar to reflect native Odia phonetics.

 Etymology

 Baleswar is said to have got its name through the regional derivation of the word Baneswar, from Hindu deity Baneshwar (Shiva), the presiding deity of the town.
 The Siva temple, Baneswara Temple is located in Puruna Baleswar (lit.
 'Old Baleswar').

 Geography

 Balasore district is located in the northeast of the state of Odisha and lies between 21° 3' to 21° 59' north latitude and 86° 20' to 87° 29' east longitude.
 The average altitude of the district is 19.08-metre.
 The district has a total area of 3634 km^{2}.
 It is bounded by Purba Medinipur, Paschim Medinipur and Jhargram districts of West Bengal in its north, the Bay of Bengal to its east, Bhadrak district to the south and Mayurbhanj and Keonjhar districts to the west.

 The district lies along the Odisha coastal plain.
 In the southwest there are some small hill ranges.
 The Subarnarekha is the main river, and it empties into the Bay of Bengal in the district.